-RSPCA Cymru is appealing for information after a seven-week-old puppy was found dumped in a shoebox.
+RSPCA Cymru is appealing for information after a cat’s leg bone was shattered by an air gun pellet in Martletwy.

 Trilby, made her way back into her owners house with a broken leg, and after taking her immediately to a vet, it was discovered that she had been shot with an air gun.

 The incident happened in the small village of Martletwy in Pembrokeshire on Monday 10 September.

 Following the incident, which shattered the central joint in her front leg, … Continue reading…